 Photo Gallery of the hike to Giant Ledge:

-The photo gallery is in approx reverse order from the top of Giant Ledge to the trail register at the beginning of the hike.
+If you’re looking to enjoy some incredible views and take some great photos, Giant Ledge is perfect.
+The photo gallery below is in approx reverse order from the top of Giant Ledge to the trail register at the beginning of the hike.

 Approx Measurements along Giant Ledge Trail: